CO2e Carbon Footprint Calculator

 Carbon offset programs allow individuals and businesses to compensate for their emissions by funding projects that reduce or remove CO2 elsewhere.
 Common offset projects include reforestation, renewable energy development in developing countries, methane capture from landfills, and direct air capture technology.

 The cost of carbon offsets varies widely.
 Basic offsets (renewable energy certificates, avoided deforestation) cost $5 to $15 per ton of CO2.
 Higher-quality offsets from verified programs like Gold Standard or Verra (VCS) cost $15 to $50 per ton.
 Premium offsets involving direct air capture technology can cost $200 to $1,000+ per ton.
-For an American looking to offset their full 16-ton footprint with mid-quality offsets, the annual cost would be approximately $240 to $800.
+For an American looking to offset a full 17.6-ton footprint with mid-quality offsets, the annual cost would be approximately $264 to $880.

 However, offsets should be viewed as a complement to, not a substitute for, actual emission reductions.
 The climate science community emphasizes a hierarchy: first reduce what you can (efficiency, electrification, renewable energy), then offset the remainder.
 Some offset projects have faced criticism for poor verification, double-counting, or failing to deliver promised reductions.
 Look for offsets certified by recognized standards (Gold Standard, VCS, American Carbon Registry) and favor projects with clear additionality, meaning the emission reduction would not have happened without the offset funding.